Japanese firms see U.S. trade talks boosting exports despite Trump rhetoric

 Japan’s role in the global supply chain makes it vulnerable to a decline in Chinese exports to the United States.
 Chinese manufacturers use parts and equipment from Japan, and Japanese companies also have factories in China that export to America.

-Already, the U.S.-China trade friction is prompting companies such as Yaskawa Electric Corp (6506.T), Fanuc Corp (6954.T) and Canon Inc (7751.T) to issue conservative earnings forecasts, reflecting their customers’ cautious stance on capital expenditure plans.
+Already, the U.S.-China trade friction is prompting companies such as Yaskawa Electric Corp, Fanuc Corp and Canon Inc to issue conservative earnings forecasts, reflecting their customers’ cautious stance on capital expenditure plans.

 Washington and Beijing have imposed tit-for-tat duties on each other’s goods over recent months, with neither side backing down from an increasingly bitter trade dispute that has jolted financial markets and cast a pall over the global economy.